-AT's climate related physical risks were assessed in 2019, aligned with the Ministry for the Environment guidelines with three time-horizons (present, 2050, 2100), and for two Representative Concentration based on Pathway's (RCP), namely RCP8.5 and RCP4.5.
+AT's climate-related physical risks were assessed in 2019, aligned with the Ministry for the Environment guidelines with three time-horizons based on domestic and international

+(present, 2050, 2100), and for two Representative Concentration Pathway's (RCP), namely RCP8.5 and RCP4.5.

-A further assessment of climaterelated transition risks took place in 2022 with time horizons aligned with AT's planning processes (2022-2025, 2026-2030 and 2031-2050).
-Transition risks were tested against three Integrated Climate Scenarios based on domestic and international guidance:
+A further assessment of climaterelated transition risks took place in 2022 with time horizons aligned with AT's planning processes (2022-2025, 2026-2030 and 2031-2050) .
+Transition risks were tested against three Integrated Climate Scenarios based on the Disorderly scenario.